 In our collaborative work with students and educators in a variety of settings across our community, we know first-hand how prevalent unresolved trauma is among students of all ages.
 Along with trauma, students often experience learning and social deficits and other hardships at home that can make school feel overwhelming and hopeless.
 Our art therapists also know that teachers who work with traumatized students often invest so much emotionally and physically into their students it affects their body and brain.
 Some of our therapists, who were school teachers prior to becoming art therapists, have expressed great interest in using their expertise to help school teachers.

-The workshop will be held Saturday from 10am-1pm at The Art Station and will be completely experiential, but no art experience is needed.
-Group size will be limited to 10 participants.
-Please click on the interested session to register.
+The workshop will be held on at The Art Station and will be completely experiential, but no art experience is needed.